 #4 Coffee, Tea and Snacks

-In my never ending quest to have what I need with me when I need it, comes the next installment in the on-the-go series.
-This kit is ideal for day trips, seminars, hospital visits, and late night study sessions.
+I do, however, like to be prepared, and in that vein comes another installment in the on-the-go series.
+This kit is ideal for day trips, seminars/conferences, hospital visits, and late night study sessions.
 Everything I need for a cup of coffee or tea and a little something to tide me over if I’m hungry, fits nicely in a little bag perfect for tucking into your tote, purse, or backpack.

-A quick note before we dive in, due to the nature of this particular kit, there aren’t a lot of links for finding the contents online.
-Shopping at your local grocery store, Walmart, or something similar, you should be able to find lunch or snack sized portions of things that would work well for this.
-Also check the dollar stores and the Target dollar section, as they usually have a great selection of snack sized portions.
-If you’re unable to find snack sized portions of what you’d like to include, you can, of course, always make something yourself with small zippered bags or plastic containers.
+A quick note before we dive in, due to the nature of this particular kit, there aren’t a lot of links for finding the components online.
+Wherever you do your normal grocery shopping, you should be able to find lunch or snack sized portions.
+Also check the dollar stores and dollar sections at large stores, as they usually have a great selection of things that would work well for this.
+If you’re unable to find smaller portions of what you’d like to include, you can, of course, always make something yourself with small zippered bags or plastic containers.
+Making them yourself would also be more cost efficient.

 Let’s go through this and I’ll show you what makes the perfect beverage and snack to-go bag for me.

 - small zippered bag (5.25” x 4” x 1”) – The bag I used was from a Burt’s Bees kit that came with several sample/travel sized products in it.
 While Burt’s still offers the kit, apparently they no longer come in the small reusable bag.
-You can pick up one of the zippered bag kits on ebay (if that item is no longer available, I used the search term ‘burt’s bees kit’), a comparable bag on amazon (5 for $9), or this option also at amazon (3 for $16).
-Other great sources are drugstores, places like Sephora and Ulta, the dollar section at Target, and occasionally Dollar Tree will have things that would work.
+You can pick up one of the zippered bag kits on ebay (if that item is no longer available, I used the search term ‘burt’s bees kit’), a comparable bag on amazon (5 for $9), or this option also at amazon (3 for $14).
+Other great sources for smaller bags are drugstores, places like Sephora and Ulta, the dollar section at larger stores, and occasionally dollar stores will have things that would work.